aisha1996/pdsnd_github/README.md

 Git Project

 ### Description
-Describe what your project is about and what it does
+This project is an application of what has been learned through Udacity
 ### Files used
 My project contains:
 one python file "bikeshare.py "